 This strategy’s approach is to delay the higher earner’s benefit.
 Since spousal payouts don’t benefit from delayed credits, Tony may wish to start his benefit at FRA (66 in his case), allowing Jeannie to start her spousal benefit.
 If Tony were older than Jeannie, he’d want to delay his own benefits until she reaches her FRA, thus benefiting from delayed retirement credits and maximizing her spousal benefit.

 But remember the restricted application twist mentioned earlier.
 Those born before Jan.
 1, 1954 get a choice between filing for their own benefits or spousal benefits when they reach FRA.
 Everyone else will be deemed to be applying for both and will automatically receive the higher of the two benefits.

 For those who still qualify, here’s how a restricted application for spousal benefits works.
 Like with regular spousal benefits, the other spouse files for worker’s benefits first.
 The second spouse can apply for just spousal benefits at FRA, collect for several years until age 70, and then switch over to their own worker benefit, which will grow by 8% plus any cost-of-living adjustments every year they wait.

-Should you find yourself in changing circumstances – dealing with a loss of a loved one or ending a marriage – there are strategies that can help you avoid short-term financial hardship and solidify your long-term retirement income during and after these times of transition.
-These strategies aren’t all that dissimilar from the spousal options we just discussed.
+Should you find yourself in changing circumstances – dealing with a loss of a loved one or ending a marriage – there are strategies that can help you avoid short-term financial hardship and solidify your long-term retirement income through these times of transition.

 Here’s another twist: You can even file a restricted application for spousal benefits based upon your ex-spouse’s record if you were 62 by the end of 2015.
 Survivor benefits may also apply.